 X

 The revolving doors are stilled, marked unusable with narrow ribbons of red-and-white pandemic tape delineating the scene of an unimaginable occurrence.
-Abandonment— as though they have given up the ghost.
+Abandonment—

 Security guards perform requisite rounds, enacting circles; each hour they walk once around the study room; I grow used to their attentions.
 They walk the perimeters of the university-emptiness, echoing inwards with hours and steps and an ironic loneliness.
 They are here because some of us remain.